JenniferShelton/JenniferShelton.github.io/_episodes/31-bulk-rna-differential-expression.md

 Ready to start to explore and interpret these results.

-## Visualizing differential expression as a heatmap
+## Visualizing expression of differentially expressed genes (heatmap)

 Use the `which` function to get the indices (row numbers) of the genes with adjusted p-value < .01 (false discovery rate of 1%).